 Admission ticket: 10/5 CHF.
 Free admission for visitors under the age of 13, and also on weekends, as well as Thursday and Friday after 17 h.

 Besides Antikenmuseum Basel, you can also visit their Skulpturhalle in Mittlere Strasse 17.
 The entrance to one of the largest collections of plaster casts of ancient sculptures, including those from the Parthenon in Athens, is free.

 12. Toy Worlds Museum Basel – Spielzeug Welten Museum Basel

-The four-story house around the corner of Barfüsserplatz in the center of Basel was formerly known as Dollhouse Museum.
+The four-story house around the corner of Barfüsserplatz in the center of the town was formerly known as Dollhouse Museum Basel.
 And rightfully so, as even today, when the institution bears the name of the Toy Worlds Museum Basel, it seems it is primarily serving as a vitrine into the world of miniature model makers and dolls that are too precious to play with.

 Hidden behind the glass of the showcases, your children can get a lesson on the history of dollhouses: some toys are just conceived to be looked at!
 With an exception of several buttons throughout the museum that will set the scenes in motion (such as Formula One racetrack or a fairground with carousel rides), the display is less entertaining than some would hope.
 After initial impressions of admiration for miniature makers’ attention to detail, one could get toy-overdosed.

 The stars of the Toy Worlds Museum are definitely teddy bears.
 With more than 2.500 cuddly toys on display, this is supposedly the largest collection of teddy bears in the world!
 There is even one presented as a gift by President Theodore Roosevelt himself, after whose hunting accident the famous type of toy was named.